vvviktor/Tree_generator/README.md

   </circle>
   <circle cx="134" cy="215" r="7" fill="rgb(255,0,0)" ></circle>
 </svg>

+- Program generates .svg animated binary trees.
-* At this moment only random generation of coordinate pool is implemented.
+- At this moment only random generation of coordinate pool is implemented.
 To be updated.